Macrobiotic diet: Food

-Fish and seafood, seeds and nuts, seed and nut butters, seasonings, sweeteners, fruits, and beverages may be enjoyed occasionally, two to three times per week.
-Other naturally-raised animal products may be included if needed during dietary transition or according to individual needs.
+Small amounts of white fish and fruit may be eaten if desired.
+Nuts and seeds are not often consumed but are permitted as occasional snacks if they are lightly roasted.
+Beverages include herbal teas, cereal-grain coffee and roasted-barley tea.

 Kitchenware

 Cooking utensils should be made from certain materials such as wood or glass, while some materials including plastic, copper, and non-stick coatings are to be avoided.
 Electric ovens should not be used.

-Japanese popularity and influence

-The macrobiotic way of eating was developed and popularized by the Japanese.
-During the Edo period in Japan peasants had a diet based on staples of rice and soybeans.
-According to some macrobiotic advocates, a majority of the world population in the past ate a diet based primarily on grains, vegetables, and other plants.
-Because the macrobiotic diet was developed in Japan, Japanese foods that are thought to be beneficial for health are incorporated by most modern macrobiotic eaters.

 Cancer

+The macrobiotic diet has been advertised as an alternative cancer treatment but is ineffective to treat any type of cancer.
+Macrobiotics author Michio Kushi argued that conventional cancer treatments are "violent and artificial" and the macrobiotic diet should not be combined with conventional treatment.
+There is no clinical evidence to support the cancer claims of macrobiotic proponents.
+The American Cancer Society who reviewed 11 scientific data bases found no peer-reviewed evidence that the macrobiotic diet is effective for treating any type of cancer.
+The Office of Technology Assessment, examining both published and unpublished macrobiotic literature, failed to verify any claims of cancer cure.

 The American Cancer Society recommends "low-fat, high-fiber diets that consist mainly of plant products"; however, they urge people with cancer not to rely on a dietary program as an exclusive or primary means of treatment.
 Cancer Research UK states, "some people think living a macrobiotic lifestyle may help them to fight their cancer and lead to a cure.
 But there is no scientific evidence to prove this."

-Nutritionist Fredrick J. Stare has commented that "there is no scientific evidence that macrobiotic diets can be helpful for cancer or any other disease."